-Introduction to American Politics introduces students to the basic concepts of American politics including its classical roots and theoretical basis, the Constitution, the three branches of government, civil liberties, public policy, the mass media and foreign policy.
+Introduction to American Politics introduces students to the basic concepts of American politics, including its classical roots and theoretical basis, the Constitution, the three branches of government, civil liberties, public policy, the mass media, and foreign policy.
 At the conclusion, students apply their understanding of the theories to specific current problems.
-(3 credits)

-Critical Thinking is an introductory logic course designed to develop the ability to think clearly and critically primarily through practice in inductive and deductive reasoning.
-The course emphasizes recognition of fallacious reasoning, unclear or misleading language and manipulative techniques in various forms of communication.
-(3 credits)
+Critical Thinking introduces students to logic and the ability to think clearly and critically, primarily through practice in inductive and deductive reasoning.
+The course emphasizes recognition of fallacious reasoning, unclear or misleading language, and manipulative techniques in various forms of communication.

-In this course, students build interpersonal, small-group and public presentation skills.
+In this course, students build interpersonal, small group and public presentation skills.
 Course content focuses on the process of communication, self-concept, perception, listening, leadership in groups, language and nonverbal communication as well as research, design and delivery of public presentations.
-(3 credits)

 In this course, students explore the significant events in American history from World War II to 1980 and the impact of these events on the present.
-Course content focuses on foreign and domestic policy, social and cultural change, politics and the economy.
-(3 credits)
+Course content focuses on foreign and domestic policy, social and cultural change, politics, and the economy.

 This course introduces students to the factors that influence human behavior in organizational settings, emphasizing scientific analysis of individual processes, group processes, and organizational structure and design.
-Investigate specific areas such as personnel psychology, organizational psychology, factors in the workplace and consumer psychology.
-(3 credits)
+Investigate specific areas such as personnel psychology, organizational psychology, factors in the workplace, and consumer psychology.

-A biology course for the nonscientist, Human Ecology introduces the terminology and world view of biological science by examining the impact of modern technology on human ecology.
-(3 credits)
+A biology course for the non-scientist, Human Ecology introduces the terminology and world view of biological science by examining the impact of modern technology on human ecology.

 Pathways Track: Students with 24 or More Credits

 Advertising and Promotion provides an introduction to the fundamental elements of customer communication and how to apply them to target market strategies.
-Get an introduction to advertising principles and practices and develop an advertising plan for a business organization.
-(3 credits) *Course must be taken in residency at Baker for the associate degree.
+Students are introduced to advertising principles and practices and develop an advertising plan for a business organization.

-College Algebra includes a study of algebraic equations, inequalities, functions, graphs, exponential and logarithmic functions, arithmetic sequences, combinations and permutations and simple probabilities.
-This course satisfies the math requirement.
-(3 credits)
+College Algebra includes a study of algebraic equations, inequalities, functions, graphs, exponential and logarithmic functions, arithmetic sequences, combinations and permutations, and simple probabilities.

-Foundations of Business Management introduces the student to the operation of business and its position in domestic and international commerce.
-Examine the role of business in the creation and distribution of goods and services, and learn about business participation in civic and public affairs.
-Students get to know the basic business functions of management, marketing, human resources, accounting and finance.
+Foundations of Business Management introduces students to the operation of business and its position in domestic and international commerce.
+Students examine the role of business in the creation and distribution of goods and services, and learn about business participation in civic and public affairs.
+Students get to know the basic business functions of management, marketing, human resources, accounting, and finance.
 The course explores career options in business.
-(3 credits) *Course must be taken in residency at Baker for the associate degree.

-Human Nutrition introduces the student to the fundamentals of human nutrition as related to growth, development and maintenance of good health.
-In addition to nutritional theory, students learn to analyze and plan nutritional regimens.
-(3 credits)
+Human Nutrition introduces the student to the fundamentals of human nutrition as related to growth, development, and maintenance of good health.
+In addition to nutritional theory, students learn to analyze and plan nutritional regimes.

-This course provides an introduction to the study of economics and applies economics to contemporary social issues such as pollution, professional sports, crime, unemployment and taxation.
+This course provides an introduction to the study of economics and applies economics to contemporary social issues, such as pollution, professional sports, crime, unemployment, and taxation.
 Students gain a framework of basic tools to support their understanding of fundamental economic principles.
-(3 credits) *Course must be taken in residency at Baker for the associate degree. *Course must be taken in residency at Baker for the associate degree.

 Economic forces lie at the root of many social problems.
-Furthermore, many social problems arise because of the incompatibility of individual incentives and social outcomes.
-Students in this course will be encouraged to think about everyday events in an economic fashion.
-This course begins by developing in the student a few fundamental tools of economic analysis and continues on to apply those tools to current problems discussed in economics as well as other academic disciplines, paying particular attention to the role of government in solving or creating social problems.
-(3 credits)
+Futhermore, many social problems arise because of the incompatibility of individual incentives and social outcomes.
+Students in this course will be encouraged to thin k about everyday events in an economic fashion.
+This course begins by developing in the student a few fundamental tools of economic analysis and continues to apply those tools to current problems discussed in economics as well as other academic disciplines, paying particular attention to the role of government in solving or creating social problems.

 In this course, students examine principles of effective leadership as they are demonstrated by prominent biblical figures.
-The course applies these leadership principles to Joseph, King David, Peter, Paul and Jesus.
+The course applies these leadership principles to Joseph, King David, Peter, Paul, and Jesus.
 Students also explore their own leadership style as it relates to the leadership principles.
-(3 credits)